-The Green Party want to provide accessible education and childcare for all
+The Green Party wants to provide accessible education and childcare for all

 - Remove the “baptism barrier” to school admissions